THoeken/powermatcher/get-involved.md

 * Promote the project

 ## Github ##
-The home of the open source projects is [Github](https://github.com/flexiblepower).
+The home of the open source projects is [Github :octocat:](https://github.com/flexiblepower).

 ## How to contribute ##
 General information on how the FAN projects work can be found the [FAN-wiki](https://github.com/flexiblepower/FAN-wiki/wiki).
 Project specific information can be found in the related repository e.g. [PowerMatcher](https://github.com/flexiblepower/fpai-powermatcher) or [FPAI](https://github.com/flexiblepower/powermatcher)

 ## Communication channels ##
-The communication channels can be found on the [FAN Github wiki](https://github.com/flexiblepower/FAN-wiki/wiki/Communication-channels)).
+The communication channels can be found on the [FAN Github wiki](https://github.com/flexiblepower/FAN-wiki/wiki/Communication-channels).
 The main communication channels are Github issues.

 ## Development status ##